 Recipe Notes and Substitutions

-1/8 cup lemon juice is the equivalent of the juice from 1 lemon so you can use that approximation when shopping for fresh lemons should you choose to go that route.
+1/8 cup lemon juice is the equivalent of the juice from 1 lemon so use that approximation when shopping for fresh lemons should you choose to go that route.

 Healthy Processed Food Alternatives